|Lightship Nantucket II WLV 613, MA|

 Golden plans to use WLV-613 as a floating restaurant and museum in New York City, which he hopes will generate a sufficient revenue stream to maintain the vessel.
 There are only fourteen other U.S. lightships remaining that Golden doesn’t own, but he claims he is going to stop at two.
 “I think my marriage would be in severe jeopardy if I were to even think about acquiring another lightship,” Golden said.

-The lightship is docked at the mouth of the Agawam River in Wareham.
-The lightship is privately owned.
-Grounds open, ship closed.
+The lightship was docked at the mouth of the Agawam River in Wareham, but it has been sold, and its current location is not known.

 Pictures on this page copyright Kraig Anderson, Frederick Medina, used by permission.